Albiv-web/Alb.DecoLimitLifter/DecoLimitless/README.md

 ## Performance

 * Small blueprints: zero extra allocations on save/delete.
-* Large blueprints: a handful of predictable growth steps (power-of-two) with hard caps.
+* Large blueprints: a handful of predictable growth steps (poweroftwo) with hard caps.
 * No UI spam; debug logging is off by default.
 Except confirming successful patch on startup (looks like an error, isn't).

 ## Troubleshooting